nosana-ci/docs.nosana.io/docs/inference/cached_resources.md

 ## Cache availability

 The cache lifetime is currently set to 24 hours from the moment it is downloaded to a Nosana Node.
+The downloaded Docker image and inference models will be available on the Node for 24 hours.

-Note this does not mean the cached asset is available to all other nodes in that specific market.
+Note this does not mean the cached asset is cached to all other nodes in that specific market.
 That means if a job gets picked up by Nosana Node `XXX` in the `97G9NnvBDQ2WpKu6fasoMsAKmfj63C9rhysJnkeWodAf` market, and a second job is posted in the same market and is picked up by Nosana Node `YYY`, those resources will need to be downloaded again.
 It's only if Nosana Node `XXX` picks up the job again, will the cached resources be available.

-For the moment, when a resource is downloaded to the Nosana Node, it will be cached and available for **24 hours** before it is cleared.

 ## Available resources per market

+All nodes will have certain Docker images and inference models always available, called required resources.
+These are available on a per market basis.

-It's possible to retrieve the cached images on a Nosana Node, by going to the following URL:
+It's possible to retrieve a list of these required resources such as Docker images on a Nosana Node, by going to the following URL:
 `https://dashboard.k8s.prd.nos.ci/api/markets/<Market-Address>/required-resources`

 By replacing `<Market-Address>` with the address of a market, you will be able to retrieve the cached resources for that specific Nosana Market.